exercism/research_experiment_1/exercises/ruby-1-b/README.md

 ```
 book = Library.new.find("9780191604928")
 ```
-And it should have getters for the attribute values provided in `Library::BOOKS`
+And it should have getters for the book's attributes:
 ```
 book.author
 => "Mark Twain"